Lekh Raj Bhatta: Political life

-He also served as Minister for Labour and Transport in First Dahal cabinet and Minister of Industry, Commerce and Supplies in Second Oli cabinet .In the 2008 Constituent Assembly election he was elected from the Kailali-5 constituency, winning 17979 votes.
-Again he served as Member of constituent Assembly in 2013 from Kailali-5.
-He was the former Member of House of Representatives elected from kailali-5.
+He also served as Minister for Labour and Transport in the First Dahal cabinet and Minister of Industry, Commerce and Supplies in the Second Oli cabinet.
+In the 2008 Constituent Assembly election, he was elected from the Kailali-5 constituency, winning 17979 votes.
+Again he served as Member of Constituent Assembly in 2013 from Kailali-5.
+He was the former Member of House of Representatives elected from Kailali-5.

 Personal life

-He was born on March 24, 1960.
-His father name was Dasharath Bhatt and Mother Name is Durga Devi Bhatta.